MicrosoftDocs/bi-shared-docs/docs/analysis-services/globalization-tips-and-best-practices-analysis-services.md

 >  Code changes related to case-sensitivity have been a breaking change for some applications.
 See [Breaking Changes to Analysis Services Features in SQL Server 2016](../analysis-services/breaking-changes-to-analysis-services-features-in-sql-server-2016.md) for more information.

 ##  <a name="bkmk_test"></a> Locale testing using Excel, SQL Server Profiler and SQL Server Management Studio
  When testing translations, the connection must specify the LCID of the translation.
-As documented in [Get Different Language from SSAS into Excel](http://extremeexperts.com/sql/Tips/ExcelDiffLocale.aspx), you can use Excel to test your translations.

  You can do this by hand editing the .odc file to include the locale identifier connection string property.
 Try this out with the Adventure Works sample multidimensional database.